• Skip to main content

 Feature: Data Maintenance Tools

-April 26, 2008 By Ben Brumfield
+April 26, 2008 by Ben Brumfield

-With only two collections of documents, fewer than a hundred transcriptions, and only a half-dozen users who could be charitably described as "active", FromThePage is starting to strain under the weight of its data.All of this has to do with subjects.
+With only two collections of documents, fewer than a hundred transcriptions, and only a half-dozen users who could be charitably described as "active", FromThePage is starting to strain under the weight of its data.
+All of this has to do with subjects.
 These are the indexable words that provide navigation, analysis, and context to readers.
-They're working out pretty well, but … [Read more...] about Feature: Data Maintenance Tools
+They're working out pretty well, … [Read more...] about Feature: Data Maintenance Tools

 Progress Report: Subject Categories

-September 20, 2007 By Ben Brumfield
+September 20, 2007 by Ben Brumfield

 It's been several days since I updated this blog, but that doesn't mean I've been sitting idle.
 I finished a basic implementation of subject categories a couple of weeks ago.
 I decided to go with hierarchical categories, as is pretty typical for web content.
-Furthermore, the N:N categorization scheme I described back in April turned out to be surprisingly simple to … [Read more...] about Progress Report: Subject Categories
+Furthermore, the N:N categorization scheme I described back in April turned out to be surprisingly simple to implement. … [Read more...] about Progress Report: Subject Categories

 Next Page »